-AOM – Academy of Oriental Medicine took it upon itself to pioneer in the field for over two decades, not only to promote acupuncture as it is taught and practised in China nowadays, but also to bring to light the ancient and classical medical theory informing its practice.
+At the time of its opening, AOM – Academy of Oriental Medicine took it upon itself to promote Chinese Medicine, not only as it is taught and practiced in China nowadays, but also as it was taught and practiced in ancient and classical times.

-We believe that the emphasis AOM has given to the classics, its insistence on the deconstruction of a mechanistic theoretical proposal suggesting a ‘protocol based approach’, concerned mainly with the symptom and not the person, has greatly helped our small Greek community to reach a respectable degree of maturity.
+We believe that the emphasis AOM has given to the classics, its insistence on deconstructing mechanistic proposal suggesting a ‘protocol based approach’, aimed mainly at the symptom and not the whole person, has greatly helped our small Greek community to reach a respectable degree of maturity.

-3. showing how acupuncture should be applied in full respect of its theoretical tenets.
+3. showing how each one of its clinical methods (i.e. acupuncture, herbal medicine etc) should be applied in full respect of Chinese Medicine’s theoretical tenets.

-It is our experience that this critical approach has allowed our students to think and devise any clinical intervention by relying on a reasoned strategy, rather than on the blind application of protocols.
-We are proud that none of our students sees people as ‘walking symptoms’, but strive to see in each and every human being the unique person they are, despite and beyond any symptom.’
+It is our experience that precisely this critical approach has allowed our students to think and devise a clinical intervention by relying on a reasoned strategy, rather than on the blind application of protocols.
+We are proud that most of our students do not see people as ‘walking symptoms’, but strive to see in each and every human being the unique person they are, despite and beyond any pathology.

-Before embarking in the ‘adventure called AOM’, Vita Revelli its founder, had taught Chinese Medicine (Acupuncture, Chinese Pharmacology and Tuina bodywork) in several European countries (UK, Norway, Sweden, Austria, Italy, Switzerland and others) for over 15 years.
-To these days, she remains a public figure in the international TCM scene, as she continues to teach, mainly in the Southern European countries and intervene as a speaker at European congresses.
+To these days, she remains a public figure in the international TCM scene: she continues to teach, mainly in the Southern European countries, and intervenes as a speaker at many European and worldwide congresses.

-In order to assure the excellency of AOM, Vita Revelli has called next to her a number of teachers and practitioners with decades of experience in the field of Chinese Medicine and, especially, acupuncture.
+In order to assure AOM’s excellency, Vita Revelli has called next to her a number of professionals with over 15-40 years of teaching Chinese Medicine and related methods (acupuncture, Chinese pharmacology, tuina etc).
+All of them have also decades of clinical work at the side of people in need. of help.
 Not only they are excellent professionals, but also people motivated by the genuine desire to share, rather than by personal gain and ambition.

 Why Study With Us?

-AOM’s training programme strives to match the highest educational standards set by the main European Professional Organisations.
+AOM’s Bachelor level training programme strives to match the highest educational standards set for Chinese Medicine by the main European Professional Organisations.

-We train all our students almost on a one-to-one basis, giving great emphasis to practicing in class, to examining case studies and clinical practice training, so that by the end of course all our students can start to practice acupuncture skilfully and with confidence.
+We train all our students almost on a one-to-one basis, giving great emphasis to practicing in class, to examining case studies and clinical practice training, so that by the end of the course all our students can start to practice acupuncture skillfully and with confidence.

 Our training guarantees that all our students are able to pass a Professional Association’s entry examination successfully.